 When you start a blog, it can be difficult to stand out from the crowd and convince people to read your content.

-And one way to make a good first impression is with an eye-catching blog design.
+So, it’s essential to make a good first impression—and probably the best way to do that is with an eye-catching blog page design.

-In this article, we’ll share 21 amazing blog design examples to spark your creativity.
+In this article, I’ll share 21 amazing blog design inspirations and examples to spark your creativity.

-Before we get started, let’s go over some basic principles of blog design.
+Before we start, let’s go over some basic principles of blog design.

 Visitors need to be able to easily read your content, otherwise they won’t return.